 Making a stratum from an unsupported distro is done by getting distro’s

-root, copying the root to /bedrock/strata/$name
+root, copying the root to /bedrock/strata/$name preserving permissions

-enabling with brl enable $name
+enabling with brl enable $name.

-directory got introduced, it used the directories
+Before the /bedrock directory got introduced, it used the directories

-for Bedrock files and /var/chroot
+/opt for Bedrock files and /var/chroot to host the strata.
+There’re

 plans for the layout to change again in the next version.